-- Lemon Juice: use fresh squeezed lemons for superior flavor.
+- LEMON JUICE: use fresh squeezed for superior flavor.
 If you really love lemon, add a teaspoon of lemon zest too.

-- Parsley: LOTS of it!
-Parsley is the star of this plant-based salad, so use the full two bunches.
+- PARSLEY: it’s the star of this plant-based salad, so use the full two bunches.

-- Mint: fresh mint is a must, and a little goes a long way.
+- MINT: again, fresh is a must, and a little goes a long way.

-- Tomato: use the freshest tomatoes you can get your hands on.
+- TOMATO: any juicy, ripe tomato will work.
+Remove the seeds for best texture.
 In the winter, opt for cherry or grape tomatoes, or greenhouse tomatoes from your local farmer’s market.

 How to Make Cauliflower Tabbouleh